eccentricdevotion/TARDIS/time-rotor.md

 to see the recipes in game.

-There is also a Rotor Engine (as seen in the Mechanical console (`/tardisrecipe time-engine`).
+There is also a Rotor Engine (as seen in the Mechanical console) - `/tardisrecipe time-engine`.

 ![Time engine](images/docs/time_engine.jpg)